Antonio-Zizzari/International-Space-Station-IOT/README.md

 ## Overview

 The International Space Station (often abbreviated to ISS - International Space Station) is, as the name suggests, a space station that is in low earth orbit.
 Its realization began in 1998 thanks to the collaboration between the USA (NASA), Russia (Roscosmos), Europe (ESA), Japan (JAXA) and Canada (CSA-ASC) and, within it, a lot of research is carried out in different fields - such as botany, medicine and materials sciences.
-The structure is made up of 17 modules assembled together at an altitude of about 400 km from the earth's surface and with a speed of about 28 thousand km / h.
+The structure is made up of 17 modules assembled together at an altitude of about 400 km from the earth's surface and with a speed of about 28 thousand km/h.
 But what is the use of automated atmosphere management?
 Why are they doing experiments on board?
 Couldn't they do it here on Earth?

 How is the Space Station made?